 If you have osteoarthritis in your feet, knees, hips or back, walking shoes with thick soles that act as shock absorbers for your feet – such as trainers – may help reduce the strain on your joints.
 Wearing high heels, on the other hand, can increase the pressure on your joints because they alter the angle of your hips, knees and big toe joints.

 How is osteoarthritis treated?

 There is no cure for osteoarthritis.
-But if you’re diagnosed with either condition and making the appropriate lifestyle changes hasn’t been effective enough to control your symptoms, you may also receive one or more of the following treatments:
+But if making the appropriate lifestyle changes hasn’t been effective enough to control your symptoms, you may also receive one or more of the following treatments:

 Your GP may recommend medication to relieve pain.
 The type of painkiller you may receive will depend on how severe your pain is, and whether or not you have other medical conditions or health problems.

 Your GP may also recommend capsaicin cream, which is made from the capsicum (pepper) plant.
-According to Arthritis Research UK, this is an effective and very well-tolerated painkiller that you apply three or four times a day.
+According to Versus Arthritis, this is an effective and very well-tolerated painkiller that you apply up to four times a day (xiii) – though the NHS adds that you may have to use it for a while before it has an effect (xiv).
 It can produce a warming or even burning sensation when you first start to use it, but this usually wears off in time.
 Only available on prescription, capsaicin cream is thought to be particularly useful for hand and knee osteoarthritis; however it can take up to a month to be fully effective.